CrunchyPistacho/100DaysOfML/Basic_Statics/Day2_Data_bias_and_error_types.md

 ### Systematic Error

 In contrast, systematicall error has an observed pattern that can be measured, and the cause of this pattern can be analized and solved.

+An example of systematic error can be measures coming from a not balanced temperature sensor always have 5 degrees more than the real value.